HyperviewHQ/hyperview_docs/documentation/user-guide/quickstart/index.md

 ## Setting up domains, groups, and users

 A user account in Hyperview corresponds to a real-world user.
 Individuals can have multiple user accounts to satisfy different job functions (for example, IT Manager and QA).
 You must create domains, groups, and user accounts.
-Refer to {ref}`Administering user accounts<User-administration-doc>` for detailed documentation.
+Refer to {ref}`Administering user accounts<user-administration-doc>` for detailed documentation.

 ```{raw} html
 <div class="pb-3"><iframe src="https://player.vimeo.com/video/531998847" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe></div>